WebAssembly/WASI/proposals/io/README.md

 WASI I/O has not yet proposed its phase-4 advancement criteria.

+We anticipate it will involve ensuring it works well for streaming files, sockets, and pipes, and is usable from wasi-libc for implementing POSIX APIs.

-## Table of Contents [if the explainer is longer than one printed page]
+## Table of Contents

 - [Introduction](#introduction)
 - [Goals [or Motivating Use Cases, or Scenarios]](#goals-or-motivating-use-cases-or-scenarios)